daimoners/GrapheNet/README.md

 ### Training

 Launch the **train_lightning.py** with the appropriate hydra config file:

    ```bash
    python train_lightning.py -cn train_predict.yaml
    ```
+At the end of the training phase, the framework generates:
+   * a txt file containing the model summary
+   * a yaml file containig some training parameters (batch_size, dataset, learning_rate, num_epochs, resolution, target, model_name) and the training time

 ### Evaluation

 The evaluation is automatically performed at the end of the training.
 If you want to perform again the evaluation on the test set, launch the **predict_lightning.py** with the appropriate hydra config file:

    ```bash
    python predict_lightning.py -cn train_predict.yaml
    ```
+At the end of the evaluation phase, the framework generates:
+   * a png image containing the fit curve and the R2 value
+   * a csv file containing for each sample of the test set, the predicted value, the real labelled value and the MAE errors.
+   * a yaml file containing the MEAN, MAX and STD value of the MAE errors.

 ### Automatic learning rate optimization